FloHu/VizBi-HUB/README.md

 ## Cars
 The data was extracted from the 1974 _Motor Trend_ US magazine, and comprises fuel consumption and 10 aspects of automobile design and performance for 32 automobiles (1973-74 models).

+## Serial Killers
+This rather gruesome dataset is taken from the [Serial Killer Information Center](http://maamodt.asp.radford.edu/Serial%20Killer%20Information%20Center/Project%20Description.htm) of Radford University.

+## Extramarital Affairs
+Taken from R's Ecdat package.
+People are always interested in such things.

+Source:
+Fair, R. (1977) “A note on the computation of the tobit estimator”, Econometrica, 45, 1723-1727.